She3bo/E-commerce-Store-/README.md

 # PHP-MVC-Project
-this project i implemnted the mvc pattern and php with mysql that i learn
+This project I implemnted the mvc pattern and php with mysql that i learn